Andromeda XVIII

 Andromeda XVIII, discovered in 2008, is a dwarf spheroidal galaxy (has no rings, low luminosity, much dark matter, little gas or dust), which is a satellite of the Andromeda Galaxy (M31).
 It is one of the 14 known dwarf galaxies orbiting M31.
+It is relatively isolated, being about 1.8 million light-years (579 kpc) away.
+However, for an isolated dwarf galaxy it is also unusually quiescent.
+This suggests that Andromeda XVIII is a backsplash galaxy, a galaxy that once had a close orbital encounter with a more massive galaxy which stripped it of much of its star-forming matter.
+However, alternative hypotheses are also possible for Andromeda XVIII.

 It was announced in 2010 that the orbiting galaxies lie close to a plane running through M31's center.